What Is Tension-Type Headache?

 Diagnosis

 As with migraine, the diagnosis of tension-type headache is clinical, based on history and physical examination.
-There is no complementary test that confirms the diagnosis.
+No complementary test confirms the diagnosis.
 The ICHD-3 criteria (International Classification of Headache Disorders) are used for classification.

 🏥ICHD-3 Criteria for Frequent Episodic Tension-Type Headache